-Blackness and swirling drunk dreams of sex with people I’ve not seen or even thought about in ten years.
-The Mind works in mysterious ways.
-So does the Dick.
+Blackness and swirling drunk dreams of conversations with people I’ve not seen or even thought about in ten years.

 I woke up with a dry mouth and lay still in the heat, eyes closed.
 Christ, I must have left the radiator on overnight again, it was like a sauna.
 Rolled onto my side trying to get comfortable, failed, and sighed.
 Memories of the nights drifted back – holy shit.
 I tried to kiss Amy in Wetherspoons.
 Her boyfriend swung for me outside McDonalds.
 Threw up in the taxi.
 Oh Jesus, Monday at the office was going to be fun.
 Why do I always do this?

 Fuck, it was hot.
 I sat up and rubbed my eyes, blinked them open and shrieked, scrambled backwards.
 Dust, everywhere.
 Blue sky.

 Everything so bright – I tried to stand but fell back again and realised I was on no bed, but sand.
 White sand.
 It burned my fingers as they pawed through it.
 I twisted 360 degrees, limbs carving miniature dunes into the sand around me, entrenching me in my haste to figure out what the hell had happened.

 I felt panic bubbling in my throat, and in the silence I could hear the ventricles of my heart hurling emergency blood around my chest, my instincts telling me to punch something or run away screaming.
 I did neither, just sat in my sandy crater, silent and thirsty.
 The sky above was flat, harsh blue, and the sand sprawled out from me to the horizon whichever way I looked.
 Well, shit.